“Unfinished” by Nellie deVries (poem)

 14. A Little Prayer, dir.
 Angus MacLachlan.
 As I started watching this film, I thought how similar it feels to Junebug, one of my favorite movies—then I realized it’s by the same writer, who here also steps into the director’s chair.
 Shot and set in Winston-Salem, North Carolina, where MacLachlan has spent his whole life, A Little Prayer is, as reviewer Brian Tellarico sums up on Letterboxd, “a gentle dramedy about a decent man realizing he hasn’t raised a decent son.”

 David (Will Pullen) and his wife Tammy (Jane Levy) live with David’s parents, Bill (David Strathairn) and Venida (Celia Weston).
-When Bill discovers that David has been unfaithful in his marriage, he confronts him.
+When Bill discovers that David is being unfaithful in his marriage, he confronts him.
 He is protective of his daughter-in-law.
 Bill and Tammy’s relationship is the central one of the film and is beautifully portrayed—the genuine affection they have for one another; they’re “kindred spirits,” as Tammy says.
-Bill finds it easier to talk with Tammy than to his own two children.
+Bill finds it easier to talk with Tammy than with his own two children.
 (His flaky daughter is a sometime tenant in the house, whenever she’s fighting with her cocaine-dealing romantic partner.)

 I also really like, in Bill and Venida’s characters, the portrayal of a seasoned marriage, especially as relates to parenting adult children.
 They want their kids to be strong, kind, fulfilled, principled—but they are continually disappointed in these hopes.
-The film shows them trying to accept the freedom their kids have to make their own choices, even when what they choose is short-sighted, dangerous, or morally repugnant.
+The film shows them trying to accept the freedom their kids have to make their own choices, even when what they choose is short-sighted, dangerous, or immoral.

 15. Souleymane’s Story, dir.
 Boris Lojkine.
 Souleymane (Abou Sangaré) is a Guinean immigrant to Paris, working illegally as a food delivery cyclist while in the process of seeking asylum.
 Set over two days, this social realist drama is empathetic and unsentimental in its look at the precarity of living in Europe without documents and the stress of navigating government bureaucracies to attain them.
 Other than the asylum interviewer, all the actors in the film are nonprofessionals.
 The lead was an auto mechanic when the casting director found him and is himself a Guinean seeking permanent residency in France.
 The story Souleymane tells at the end of the film is Sangaré’s real story of why and how he came to Paris.